mermaidpurse/wrapsher/docs/roadmap.md

 ## Issues

+- Check that types in various places are actually types
 - We badly need either module-scoped variables or an easy way to use module fstructs.
 - Parser: Multiline function calls, or maybe multiline function calls with